Table of Contents

 - ICMP Monitoring: When ICMP monitoring is enabled, you can define the latency threshold and packet loss threshold.
-If any of above conditions are met or exceeded, the device is considered down in Sonar.
+If any of the above conditions are met or exceeded, the device is considered down in Sonar.

 - SNMP Monitoring: SNMP monitoring allows for better monitoring of your devices.
 When SNMP monitoring is enabled, you need to define the version supported by your device, and also the community string.
 A community string functions like a password.

 - Version 1: The oldest SNMP version available.
 All devices support this version, although it is not the most secure and should not be used if version 2c or 3 is available.
 Note: all Ubiquiti devices support v1 only.

 - Version 2c: Version 2 is the most popular version being used, and it supports 64 bit counters.

 - Version 3: is the newest and most secure version of SNMP.
 It is important to note that not all devices support V3.

 Once you've created your monitoring template, you can then edit the information and settings associated with it by clicking “Edit” on the corresponding line item.
 A new page will populate with the following tabs: